Guides - Deploying Nextcloud through the Linode Marketplace

 - Linode API Token: If you wish to use the Linode’s DNS Manager to manage DNS records for your custom domain, create a Linode API Personal Access Token on your account with Read/Write access to Domains.
 If this is provided along with the subdomain and domain fields (outlined below), the installation attempts to create DNS records via the Linode API.
 See Get an API Access Token.
 If you do not provide this field, you need to manually configure your DNS records through your DNS provider and point them to the IP address of the new instance.

 - Subdomain: The subdomain you wish to use, such as www for

 - Domain: The domain name you wish to use, such as example.com.

 Log Into Your Nextcloud Instance

-Open a browser window and navigate to the NextCloud instance’s domain.
+Open a browser window and navigate to the NextCloud instance’s domain using port 8443.
 For example, enter

 example.comwith the value of your own domain.
-If you do not install the App with a domain name, the domain is the public IP address of the Linode appended with a forward slash and “nextcloud.
-For example,
+If you did not install the App with a domain name, you can use the Linode’s RDNS domain (such as

 NoteCurrently, Linode does not manage software and systems updates for Marketplace Apps.
 It is up to the user to perform routine maintenance on software deployed in this fashion.